masterwok/simple-torrent-android/README.md

 ```

-For a more detailed example, please see the sample application alongside this library.
+For a more detailed example, please see the sample application alongside this library (screenshot below).

 ## Configuration